rtnavarr/survivai/docs/final.md

 #### **Computer Vision in Surviv.ai**
 Our agent uses raw pixel data from the Malmo colormap video frames to detect and navigate to wood blocks scattered throughout its environment.
 The colormap assists the agent in **semantic image segmentation**, which is a computer vision task that aims to map each pixel of an image with a corresponding class label.
 This enables our agent to recognize instances of the same object(wood blocks) and distinguish these from other objects(ie, brick blocks, grass blocks) in the world.
 Ultimately, we use a PPO Reinforcement Learning algorithm(details of this are further described in the 'Model' section of this report) with a 3-Layer Convolutional Neural Network that takes in a flattened 432x240 image with red, green, blue and depth channels(4x432x240) as input.

-Our project uses computer vision and machine learning to emulate how a person would play Minecraft.
-For a human it's trivial to identify resources like wood, but teaching an agent to analyze a sequence of pixels and act accordingly would take much more training.
-We thought this would be an interesting idea to implement, and so Surviv.ai was born!

 ![Semantic Segmentation](./images/sem_segmentation.gif)